DreamingInBinary/Swiftjective-C/_posts/2020-9-11-Happy-When.md

 You get the idea.
 But, I don't want to conflate my message here, either.
 Hard work and success are both wonderful things, and I hope you encounter both.
 But, let those things be contributors to your happiness, not a source.
 It helps to frame your thinking the right way - instead of thinking "I'll be happy when I top the charts!", maybe try "I'll be proud when I achieve that!".

 ### Final Thoughts
 Whether you are king of the mountain, just beginning to climb it or perhaps you've been stuck halfway for years - enjoy each moment.
-All of these events aren't obstacles leading to next thing, or a segue to your spout of happiness you deserve.
+All of these events aren't obstacles leading to the next thing, or a segue to your spout of happiness you deserve.
 All of these obstacles are your life, and it would be a shame to not be happy while experiencing each of them.

 I truly believe that if you give yourself a second to take a step back and survey things, you may realize that the best time to happy and excited about the things you've got going on - is now.